-- Personal services focused on HST project direction, management, coordination. - Hardware and software purchased to establish a new function or service (such as SharePoint for the CCO portal and collaboration) - Contracted resources to assist with workload (such as documentation of business requirements, making system changes, implementation of new function/service, etc.) - System changes needed to accommodate both transfer of pertinent data between the state and the CCOs, but also the changes required to support metrics, performance and quality measures and the payment processing attached to those requirements.
+- Hardware and software purchased to establish a new function or service (such as SharePoint for the CCO portal and collaboration) - o Contracted resources to assist with workload (such as documentation of business requirements, making system changes, implementation of new function/service, etc.) - o System changes needed to accommodate both transfer of pertinent data between the state and the CCOs, but also the changes required to support metrics, performance and quality measures and the payment processing attached to those requirements.